Matt-Pettit/EEE3088F-Project/README.md

 - Holly Lewis
 - Queto Jenkins

-## 🛠️ Hardware

-The HAT is designed to attach to the STM32F051C6T6 microcontroller.
-The board includes circuitry to control power, the ability to be soft programmed and a standard pin interface on which the HAT will connect.

 ## 📁 Repository Contents

-This repository contains the following files:
+This repository contains the following files and folders:

 - `README.md`: this file
 - `Design-files`: folder containing the design files for the HAT